Skip to content

 • Yellow: A change is normally not possible, but can be made possible in exceptional cases.

-• Green: A change is possible, but in many cases is at the discretion of the Immigration Office.
+• Green: A change is possible, but in many cases is at the discretion of the Immigration Office

-If you enter Germany on a visitor visa and then find a job as a skilled worker after entering the country, you can try to apply to the Immigration Office for a residence permit as a skilled worker.
-However, please note that the processing time usually takes longer than your permitted stay.
-You will then have to leave the country, and will no longer be granted a residence permit.
+If you come to Germany with a Schengen visa (visitor visa) and find a job as a skilled worker after entering the country, you can try to apply for a residence permit at the immigration office.
+But here too, processing often takes longer than your authorised stay.
+In most cases, you will have to leave the country and you will no longer be issued a residence permit.
+As with the student visa, you must also prove that you had not planned to change your visa before entering the country.

-You can find additional information on residence as a skilled worker in our chapters “National Visa Type D” or “Visa for skilled workers”.
+You can also find additional information on residence as a skilled worker in our topic pages ‘National visa type D’ or ‘Visa and residence as a skilled worker’.

 Yes, that is possible– and it is known as the “simplified change of purpose”.
 This means that you can change your training place if you inform the relevant Immigration Office and they agree.
 Please note, however, that special regulations may apply to certain specific training courses, e.g. training to become a speciality chef (Section 19 c Paragraph 1 of the Residence Act).
 You can find more information about training in our chapter “Visa for Vocational training”.